mekiii/P5_generative_art_collection/README.md

 ![L-Systems](https://i.imgur.com/IbvH4V4.png)

 ### 7. Spinning Sculpture
 I also wanted to dive into 3-dimensional sketches.
-Therefore I wanted to simulate the way how to mold clay in a pottery, namely by using rotation, and with lines instead of clay.
+Therefore I wanted to simulate the way how to mold clay in a pottery, namely by using rotation, but with lines instead of clay.
 This sketch was very satisfying.
-In my collection you can see a varriety of spinning sculptures (there's also one with sound, so turn on the volume!).
-I also liked to create a sort of Tron-Like-Style.
+In my collection you can see a variety of spinning sculptures (there's also one with sound, so turn on the volume!).
 ![spinning sculpture](https://i.imgur.com/Bek1jKD.png)
 ![spinning sculpture](https://i.imgur.com/GxyL6kY.png)
 ![spinning sculpture](https://i.imgur.com/giLmyh9.png)